flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/GUIDELINES.md

 - What?
 Why?
 How to use?
 - What does the code do?
   - Give a short general description of what the code does
+- What implications / side effects does this code have?
 - Why does the code do it?
   - Explain the purpose of the code
   - e.g. why is this method/function needed and where is it used?